-Advanced Mechanics of Materials (材料力学特論)
+Advanced Mechanics of Materials(材料力学特論)

-26450810, YAMAGUCHI Eiki, Credit 2
+Subject code, Lecturer, Credit 26450810, YAMAGUCHI Eiki, Credit 2

 For a good prediction of structural behavior, the modeling of material behavior (stress-strain relationship) is very important.
 To this end, plasticity-based modeling of material behavior is studied in this course.